inivekin/abosa/abosa.typ

 I'm prepped for what's transitional.
 I've barely energy to bluff,
-what's left is not what's all of me, but sometimes remnants are enough, this I've discovered.
+what's left is not what's all of me, but sometimes remnants aren't enough, this I've discovered.
 Finally.
 No more yields to harder heart,
 I'm knowing now, my part that's key,